Intelafy-LLC/statemanager/design.md

 *   **Updates:** The store will use Firestore's snapshot listeners (`Query.Snapshots`) to receive real-time updates.
 When a document is added, modified, or removed in the Firestore collection, the listener will receive the change and update the in-memory cache.
 This makes `GetState` calls extremely fast as they will primarily read from memory.
 *   **Writes:** `SetState` will write directly to Firestore.
 The snapshot listener will then pick up this change and update the local cache, ensuring consistency.

+### Listener Lifecycle and Fan-Out

+*   Startup: each task's store instance starts one Firestore listener when constructed.
+That listener covers the job and keeps the cache warm for that task process (one listener per job per task process).
+*   Fan-out: client subscriptions are served from the listener's stream; filtering is applied in the manager.
+This avoids multiple listeners per process while supporting many subscribers.
+*   Reconnect: on disconnect, the listener retries with exponential backoff, then refreshes the cache by re-listing states and reconciling by `Version`.

 ### `Subscribe` Implementation

 The `firestoreStore`'s `Subscribe` method will leverage the same snapshot listener used for the internal cache.
 When a state change is received from Firestore, it will be pushed not only to the cache but also to any active subscriber channels.